openUC2/UC2-GIT/Readme.md

 RIGHT: 3DP Cube - A set of ferro-magnetic screws hold the lid and base-cube in place and connect to four 5mm Neodym ballmagnets sitting in the baseplate, and extra set of M5 screws further fixes the cube to the baseplate and supports the alignment; Optical components find their place inside the cube.
 </p>

+:grey_exclamation: If you are still working with the v2 version of the cube, you find the documentation in the [UC2_v2 branch](https://github.com/bionanoimaging/UC2-GIT/tree/UC2_v2).
+Check out the Modular Developer Kit to learn about the [UC2 version history](./MDK#uc2-version-history).

 **UC2** can be used with cameras from the Raspberry Pi world, but creates even more beautiful images with your cellphone.
 Thus making cutting edge-research not only affordable, but also available.
 A more in-detail project description can be found in the [UC2 White-Paper](./TUTORIALS/DOCUMENTS/UC2_Whitepaper.pdf)